gordielachance/wp-soundsystem/readme.txt

 = Contribute =

-WP Soundsystem is dev friendly, and has been designed to be extendable.
+WP SoundSystem is dev friendly, and has been designed to be extendable.
 Wanna give a hand as developer ?
 Check the [Github](https://github.com/gordielachance/wp-soundsystem) repo.

 = WP SoundSystem API =